 - A company representative may offer occasional modest meals to health care professionals in connection with an informational presentation; however, such meals must be in accordance with local codes and regulations

 Our sales representatives must provide truthful, non-misleading information in their interactions with the medical and scientific community.
-Our compliance program is consistent with applicable laws and regulations, and is aligned with the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Pharmaceutical Marketing Practices, as well as with regional and country industry codes, such as the Pharmaceutical Research and Manufacturers of America (PhRMA) Code and the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of the Inspector General, U.S. Department of Health and Human Services.
+Our compliance program is consistent with applicable laws and regulations, and is aligned with the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Code of Practice, as well as with regional and country industry codes, such as the Pharmaceutical Research and Manufacturers of America (PhRMA) Code and the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of the Inspector General, U.S. Department of Health and Human Services.
 In addition to our global Code of Conduct and our Guiding Principles for Interactions with Health Care Professionals, we have several mechanisms in place to minimize noncompliance and foster ethical promotional practices:

 Hiring people with the right values, and then reinforcing those values: We look for people who believe in a value system similar to ours.
 In our interview process, we try to ascertain how candidates make decisions.
 We are interested in people who will want to commercialize our medicines and vaccines based on the merits of our products and the applicable science.